How to watch the Thor movies in order

 The superhero movie opens with Thor working to stop Ragnarok and ends with him (with some help from the totally not-dead Loki, Valkyrie, and the Hulk) causing the destruction of Asgard to kill his long-lost sister Hela, the God of Death.

 Hilarious, irreverent, and exciting Thor: Ragnarok is the high watermark by which all Thor movies should be judged.
-In terms of major plot developments, Ragnarok sees Mjolnir destroyed and Thor learning his power comes from within, Asgard being obliterated, and Loki finally accepting he belongs by his brother’s side.
+In terms of major plot developments, Ragnarok sees Mjolnir destroyed, and Thor learns his power comes from within, Asgard is obliterated, and Loki finally accepts he belongs by his brother’s side.
+It’s Thor’s best movie and one of the best MCU movies overall.

 Thor movies in order: Jeff Goldblum as Grandmaster in Team Darryl